The Aspire Odan sub ohm tank is bound to raise a few eyebrows with its unconventional and somewhat different approach to glass tubing.

 Lately there has been some tough competition in the sub ohm tank market with the likes of the OFRF nexMesh, SMOK TFV16 and of course the Horizontech Falcon King all jostling for your hard earned cash.
 It’s all about the expectation.

-You’re about to find out if the Aspire Odan sub ohm tank lives up to those expectations with my honest and unbiased review.
+You’re about to find out if the Aspire Odan can sit with the best sub ohm tanks with my honest and unbiased review.
 Let’s cut to the chase..

 What Can We Expect From The Aspire Odan Sub Ohm Tank?